Junior Eurovision Song Contest 2019: Visual design

-Voting

-The results was determined by national juries and an online audience vote.
-The first phase of the online voting started on 22 November at 20:00 CET when a recap of all the rehearsal performances were shown on the official website before the viewers could vote.
-This round of voting stopped on 24 November at 15:59 CET.
-The second phase of the online voting took place during the live show, which started at 16:00 CET, straight after the last performance and was open for 15 minutes.
-International viewers can vote for a minimum of three countries and a maximum of five, including their own country.

-The number of points was determined by the percentage of votes received.
-The public vote counts for 50% of the final result, while the other 50% come from the professional juries.

-Trophy

 The trophy was designed by Kjell Engman of the Swedish glass company Kosta Boda, using the same design as was first introduced in the 2017 contest.
 The main trophy is a glass microphone with colored lines inside the upper part, which symbolize the flow of sound.

 Postcards

 Each postcard took place in a different location in Poland.
 They all began with a short clip of the upcoming performer looking through a telescope at their postcard's location.
 A group of people performing an activity in said location was then shown.
 This activity was also included as a hashtag at the bottom of the screen.
 At completion of the activity, the upcoming performer is shown moving a digital kite (the logo of the contest) decorated with their country's flag, signalling the commencement of their performance.